 If you’ve seen a photo of Cape Town, the chances are high the photos were here in Bo-Kaap.
 The few blocks of buildings are brightly painted, commemorating the freed slaves who lived in this area.
 I heard on our trip former slaves painted their homes as a sign of freedom and independence when all else that they did in their professional life was so confined and limited by law (similar things happened in the US).
 I’ve since read that these former slaves (mainly their descendants), mostly Muslim, painted their homes in preparation for Eid…

 It’s a fun part of town to take photos, especially if Table Mountain is in sight behind.
-Besides visiting the Bo-Kaap Museum, there isn’t much to do in this part of town and we were encouraged not to stray off the main road by a woman who lived there for safety reasons, so I’d recommend getting here on the city tour bus (stop #6) and then continuing on your tour of the city.
+Besides visiting the Bo-Kaap Museum, there isn’t much to do in this part of town.
+And we were encouraged not to stray off the main road by a woman who lived there for safety reasons, so I’d recommend getting here on the city tour bus (stop #6).
+Then continue on your tour of the city.

 4. Greenmarket Square